SamChevalier/samchevalier.github.io/questions.md

 * $g(x)$ and $h(x)$ represent hard constraints (e.g., crevasse walls)
 * $m{\ddot x}$ is the state's kinetic energy, where $m$ is some assigned mass

-Using \eqref{eq:Lag_eqs}, we can then simulate this system; by adding a little bit of friction, this system's final energy state should be the local minimum solution to the problem.
+Using \eqref{eq:Lag_eqs}, we can then simulate this system; by adding a little bit of friction, this system's final energy state should be the local minimum solution to the optimization problem.

 Now, I am not the first one to make this observation: this approach is popular in the Quantum world (see, for example, [Quantum Hamiltonian Descent (QHD)](https://arxiv.org/pdf/2303.01471)).
-However, my curiosity if a bit more pure: does direct CPU/GPU-based simulation of \eqref{eq:Lag_eqs} with e.g., foreward Euler, provide a reliable method of solving convex optimization problems?
+However, my curiosity is a bit more pure: does direct CPU/GPU-based simulation of \eqref{eq:Lag_eqs} with e.g., foreward Euler, provide a reliable method of solving convex optimization problems?
 Nature is pretty good at solving equations of motion.
-Can we copy her?
+Can we copy her and improve upon vanilla gradient descent/[PDHG](https://www.gurobi.com/resources/introducing-gurobis-first-gpu-accelerated-solver/?utm_source=linkedin&utm_medium=social&utm_content=blog)?

 </details>